Triumph Dolomite: Rationalisation

 The Dolomite 1300 used the 1296 cc Standard SC engine from the Herald and Spitfire, and replaced the Toledo as the basic model in the range.
 The body was identical except for the lengthened body which gave the larger boot of the original Dolomites.
 The 1300 retained simplified fittings, including single, square, headlamps, basic instrumentation and seats, with the wooden dashboard and carpeting of the Toledo.
 There was no two-door option as there had been for the Toledo, and the shorter-boot bodyshell of the Toledo ceased production.
 Standard equipment included reclining front seats, cigar lighter, "fasten seat belt" warning light, driver's door mirror, twin reversing lights and a dipping rear-view mirror.
 The dashboard design was the same as that fitted to the facelifted Toledo of 1975.
 There was no overdrive or automatic transmission option with the 1300.

 The next model up, replacing the Triumph 1500 TC, was the Dolomite 1500.
 The Dolomite 1500 offered identical specifications to the Dolomite 1300, apart from the seats, but with a 1493 cc engine and twin carburettors.
 Overdrive and automatic transmissions were offered as optional extras.

 The 1500HL had essentially identical specification to the luxury 1850 (now designated 1850HL), but again featured the 1,493 cc engine.
 Performance was good, and once again overdrive and automatic transmissions were optional.
 The HL model had an improved specification level over the standard Dolomite 1500 including a rev counter, volt meter, separate fuel and temperature dials, clock, adjustable steering column and driver's-seat height adjust, head rests, front seat rear pockets, rear centre arm rest and walnut door cappings on all four doors.

 The new 1500 models replaced the previous front-wheel drive layout with rear-wheel drive, with few external differences apparent in the bodywork.
 At a time when most manufacturers of smaller cars were concentrating on front-wheel drive cars, this change was widely considered somewhat backward thinking.
 However, the otherwise completely rear-wheel drive model lineup at Triumph meant that switching to rear-wheel drive would afford significant cost savings.
-History repeated itself almost 30 years later when MG Rover, a descendant of the British Leyland company that owned Triumph, converted the Rover 75/MG ZT model to rear-wheel drive.